Test Your Browser & Fonts

 Part I: Your International Type Fonts

 (Wikipedia provides a useful Multilingual support file you may wish to consult.
-An more exhaustive test page can be found at http://www.fileformat.info/info/unicode/utf8test.htm, but note that some codes are used for control purposes and have no defined display format, some are part of an expanded, 5-byte set little used on web pages, and some are for languages you probably don't need to deal with.
-It is improbable that your browser will support ancient Egyptian hieroglyphics [addresses U+13000 to U+1342f] in the near future, for example.)
+An more exhaustive test page can be found at http://www.fileformat.info/info/unicode/utf8test.htm, but note that some codes are used for control purposes and have no defined display format.)

 Table 1: Presence of Type Fonts